The Pilates Reformer designed by Joseph Pilates

 * 30 or 60 minute sessions are on offer with concession prices and a Reformer Pass available.

 * Read more below about the Reformer, testimonials and why you should book in.

-*Go to the Bookings page to view sessions times and prices.
+*Go to the Services page to view sessions times and prices.

 * Contact me if you wish to discuss anything prior to booking your session.

 Movements performed on a Pilates Reformer with its specialised springs and pulleys are perfect for creating greater strength and flexibility, improving balance and coordination, increasing breath capacity and maintaining posture.
 The reformer’s moving carriage and variable spring settings create a myriad of opportunities for working with the body like no other.

 Features of the reformer, such as the straps and pulleys, are designed to help improve mobility, flexibility and range of motion.
 Elements like the adjustable springs means that with its different resistance levels, the reformer can be made to work for everyone from beginners, to people with injuries to those with more experience.